The-Portal-Bot/Documentation/portal-website/docs/interpreter/description.md

 ---
-id: interpreter
+id: description
-title: Interpreter Guide
+title: Description
-sidebar_label: Interpreter Guide
+sidebar_label: Description
 ---

-## Description

 Text Interpreter is a program used by Portal when asked to generate a channel's name.
 For example if you have set your voices name to